 Heads of Terms

-Following initial commercial discussions, you may want to put the key terms down on paper to make sure that the parties are on the same page, before you embark on the time consuming, and potentially costly, negotiation of the full contract.
+Following initial commercial discussions, you may want to put the key terms down on paper to make sure that the parties are on the same page, before you embark on a time consuming and/or costly negotiation of the full contract.
 This type of preliminary pre-contract contract is usually referred to as the Heads of Terms (or just “Heads”), but has a number of alternative names such as Letter of Intent (LOI) or Memorandum of Understanding (MOU).

 Issues to consider include: